 - Summarize and apply theoretical and scientific knowledge from multiple Kinesiology sub disciplines such as: biomechanics, exercise physiology, motor behavior, and sociological and psychological aspects of physical activity, health, and sport.

 Admission to the minor is a prerequisite for each of these courses.
+Complete 12 credits from the following:

 |KIN 320: Biomechanics||F/S||3|